 The ICAAP shall be prepared, on a solo basis, at every tier for each banking entity within the banking group, as also at the level of the consolidated bank.
-This requirement shall also apply to should be added to the total risk weighted assets of the bank.
-No additional Pillar 2 buffer need be maintained for such identified risks.
+This requirement shall also apply to the foreign banks which have a branch presence in India and their ICAAP should cover their Indian operations only.